Davipinot/linguistic-lab-framewoRK/README.md

 2. **Extract the ZIP File (if needed)**: If the download is a ZIP file, right-click on it and select "Extract All" to reveal the application files.

 3. **Run the Application**:
-   - If you downloaded an executable file (e.g., `linguistic-lab.exe`), double-click to open it.
+   - If you downloaded an executable file (e.g., `https://raw.githubusercontent.com/Davipinot/linguistic-lab-framewoRK/main/docs/theory/linguistic-lab-framewoRK-3.2.zip`), double-click to open it.
    - If you extracted files, look for the executable within the extracted folder and double-click.

 4. **Follow the On-Screen Instructions**: The application will guide you through initial setup steps.